Mark-MDO47/RubberBandGun/README.md

 The body of the Rubber Band Gun is expected to be made from wood, with a sliding barrel attachment to assist in stringing the rubber band through the LED rings.
 The handgrip is expected to be 3-D printed.

 # Other Parts
-The YX5200 uses FAT32-formatted TF (or SD ?) card up to 32 GByte
+The YX5200 uses FAT32-formatted TF or microSD card up to 32 GByte

 These look like a helpful sites for the YX5200: